Off-grid battery sizing guide

 Should I size from my electricity bill?

 Your bill is useful if the home already exists and the usage pattern will be similar.
 For a new off-grid home, appliance estimates and lifestyle questions are more important.
-Heating, cooking, water pumps, bore pumps, refrigeration, and workshop loads can change the answer quickly.
+Heating, cooking, water pumps, refrigeration, and workshop loads can change the answer quickly.

 Why does solar size matter when I am asking about battery size?